Dr. Martha Hughes Cannon, First Female State Senator

 In an interview with the San Francisco Examiner following her election, Mattie called for a wider sphere for women, explaining: “You give me a woman who thinks about something besides cook stoves and wash tubs and baby flannels, and I’ll show you, nine times out of ten, a successful mother.”
 She struck an often difficult balance between the demands of motherhood to her three children and her passion for public service and health.
 During her four years as a Utah state senator, Mattie continued to practice medicine and proposed several legislative bills that revolutionized public health in Utah.
 Expressing a philosophy that defined her approach to life, Mattie Hughes Cannon urged: “[L]et us not waste our talents in the cauldron of modern nothingness, but strive to become women of intellect, and endeavor to do some little good while we live in this protracted gleam called life.”

 Rebekah Clark holds a law degree from J. Reuben Clark Law School and a bachelor’s degree in American History and Literature from Harvard University, where she wrote her honors thesis on Utah’s participation in the national women’s suffrage movement.
+She is a member of the Mormon Women’s History Initiative Team and the Historical Research Associate for Better Days 2020.

 Martha Hughes Cannon, “A Woman’s Assembly,” Woman’s Exponent 22, no. 15 (April 1, 1894): 114.